mattneary/Bonds.io/README.md

 Roadmap
 =======
+- Fix handling of ionic bonds with metals & recognition of charges in this case.
 - Implement bonding between polyatomic ions.
 - Add machine learning to save time in the recursive solving process.